Ethical buying and ethical selling

 The poverty cycle

 A lot of small growers live of their land.
 They grow their own food and get their drinking water, fuel and construction materials from the land.
 Coffee is grown as cash crop.
 These people often produce very good, chemical-free coffee as they look after their little farm.
 It is all they possess, it is all they can pass on.
-However that quality is not valued by the traders who often work for very large businesses, buying 1000s of T of coffee and even if they have a specialty, organic stream they will try to convince these often less connected people, who have no means to physically take their coffee somewhere else, that whatever they offer is the market price.
+However that quality is not valued by the traders who often work for very large businesses, buying 1000s of Tons of coffee.
 Traders love small unorganised growers as the trader can set the price.
 The prices they offer will be the lowest they can get away with, and if they drive the farmer off in despair they are often happy to take over the farm for bargain price as eg settlement for cash advancements they provided.
 Traders quite like them hooked on chemicals knowing they will be back for increasingly more chemicals and needing more advancements on the next crop to pay for them.
 They are stuck.
 The moment they stop being organic there is even less reason to not give them the lowest market price possible.
 Of course this is a crude and cruel description but in essence that is unfortunately what often happens, also on much bigger non-coffee farms.

 Cooperatives as solution